A. O. Smith: History

 The company today known as the A. O. Smith Corporation was founded in 1874 by Charles Jeremiah Smith as C. J. Smith and Sons, a baby carriage and bicycle parts manufacturer.
 It began forming steel tubing from sheet metal to make bicycle frames.
 By 1895, the company was the largest bicycle parts manufacturer.
 In 1899, Arthur Oliver Smith, a son of the founder, developed the world's first pressed steel vehicle frame and he later began making frames for the Peerless Automobile Company, Cadillac, and Ford Motor Company.
 In 1904, the company incorporated in Milwaukee, Wisconsin, as A. O. Smith Company.

 In 1913, Lloyd Raymond Smith took over, and in 1914, the company introduced the Smith Motor Wheel, a gasoline-powered device for bicycles.

 In 1915, it began manufacturing the Smith Flyer automobile, which it later sold to Briggs & Stratton of Milwaukee.

-A year later in 1916, A. O. Smith was incorporated in New York.
-In 1917, it began manufacturing bomb casings for World War I.
+In 1916, A. O. Smith was incorporated in New York.

 In the 1920s, company engineers developed the coated welding rod which they used in manufacturing until 1965, as well as the world's first fully automated automobile frame factory, with the capability of making a frame every eight seconds, until 1958, the first arc-welded, high-pressure vessel used to refine oil, which the company produced until 1963, and oil supply line pipes, until 1972.

 In 1933, the company used the process of fusing glass to steel to make a large single-piece glass-lined brewery tank.
 Over the next 32 years, it made more than 11,000 glass-lined tanks.
 In 1936, the company patented the glass-lined water heater.
 Three years later, it began mass-producing residential water heaters, but shifted all production to war-time use during World War II.